Flank/flank-dashboard/docs/01_design_doc.md

 ## Problem

-Software teams lack insight into build performance, build stability, and codebase quality.
+Software teams lack insight into [project metrics](05_project_metrics.md) like build performance, build stability, and codebase quality.
 There's not a language agnostic build and test analytics platform to visualize data in an actionable way.

 # What is the scope of the project?